 Hawkins had a strict deadline to complete the project, as scheduling of a major international exhibition required the works to be completed and

-installation.
+handed over to allow for the exhibition’s installation.
 This deadline was achieved with practical completion and the formal opening of the extension in 2009.